kuannie1/SoftSysHappyHedgehogs/README.md

 For programs on different machines to talk to each other, we need some machines to behave as servers and some machines to behave as clients.
 To make sure this connection is warranted, these machines need to follow a set of rules, or protocols before they start to communicate.
-For this project, we use the Hypertext Transfer Protocol (HTTP) to handle the server-client traffic and an abstracted version of the Transfer Control Protocol for the sockets to prepare a request to the server.
+For this project, we use the Hypertext Transfer Protocol (HTTP) to handle the server-client traffic and an abstracted version of the Transfer Control Protocol (TCP) for the sockets to prepare a request to the server.

 ## Sockets

-Since I/O file reading is not suitable for talking in the web, we need sockets, a type of data stream.
-To connect to these sockets, however, we need to bind to the server's port.
-This port will be a number that we can use to access the active server.
-After making sure the port number works, then we make a system call called listen() to see if the connection is warranted.
-After accepting the listen() system call, the server waits until the client contacts the server again.
-This last step is done under the accept() system call, which returns a second socket descriptor to hold a proper server connection.
+TCP is a very common protocol for talking transferring data on the internet.
+TCP involves specifying a port number and an IP address and binding to the sockets attached to that port number and IP.
+Much of this is already implemented for us in the sockets C library; however, we still need to specify a port and use the socket to communicate.
+To communicate through the sockets, we first make a system call called `listen()` to see if the connection is warranted.
+After accepting the `listen()` system call, the server waits until the client contacts the server again.
+This last step is done under the `accept()` system call, which returns a second socket descriptor to hold a proper server connection.

 ## Clients and Servers